msmoiz/lingo/spec.md

 > It is also more efficient than including the path in the request body because
 > the server and intermediate infrastructure can route without parsing the
 > request body (this is a common complaint about JSON-RPC).

+### Input

+The operation input is expressed using the request body.
+The input is structured as a JSON object and should always be present even when there are no input parameters.
+The request should contain a content type header set to `application/json`.

+> JSON is human readable which makes it easy to work with in a variety of
+> settings.
+It is less performant than a binary representation like Protobuf but
+> we are biasing toward developer efficiency.
+Sending an empty object instead of
+> an empty request when there are no input parameters is also less performant
+> but simplifies implementation enough to prefer it on the first pass.